Study Away Eligibility

 Academic Eligibility

-• Must have earned at least 32 credit hours, at least 12 of which must have been earned at the University of New Hampshire at the baccalaureate level.
+1. Must have earned at least 32 credit hours at the time of departure, at least 12 of which must have been earned at the University of New Hampshire at the baccalaureate level.

-Transfer students, including transfer students from Thompson School of Applied Science (TSAS) are not eligible to study away during the first semester of their baccalaureate program at UNH.
+• Transfer students, except transfer students from Thompson School of Applied Science (TSAS), are not eligible to study away during the first semester of their baccalaureate program at UNH.

 Eligibility and Student Conduct Policy